-Peacock Pilates has many male clients and we work with men of all fitness levels from elite athletes to beginners.
-We help to strengthen and tone your entire body and improve posture and flexibility.
-Our private Pilates sessions are tailor-made to make achieve, targeted and body changing results.
+Peacock Pilates has many male clients and we work with men of all fitness levels and ages from beginners to elite athletes.
+We help to strengthen and tone your entire body and improve posture, strength and flexibility.
+Our Pilates sessions achieve body changing results.

 For more information on all the many benefits of Pilates for men and why so many famous athletes do Pilates – Steven Gerrard, Andy Murray, Tiger Woods, Gareth Bales, the All Blacks etc., please see our article below that featured in PilatesNearYou – Benefits of Pilates for men.